tonomoshia/tonomoshia/100DaysofWesBos.md

 A valuable tidbit to keep in mind for myself and to remind my children of.

+The chapter ends with some motivation and knowledge about the results of hard work: [Booster Rockets][58] The gist of [LaunchCode's Best Practices for Learning to Code][57]:

+* You learn to code by coding.
+Do your homework.
+* Be ready for day one on the job.
+Do your homework.
+* Use your mistakes as learning opportunities.
+Do your homework.
+* Learning takes work, and you need the practice.
+Do your homework.
+* Your heros worked really hard, so should you.
+Do your homework.
+* Do your homework, and you will consistently get better.

 <hr>
 Hi from [tonomoshia](https://twitter.com/tonomoshia).<br>(c) 2020 [Elizabeth Reiher](https://elizabethreiher.com)
 <hr>